 High-Protein Ketogenic Diet

 This approach is very similar to the standard (SKD) approach.
 The primary difference is the protein intake.
-While a standard keto diet will include moderate protein, here you up your protein intake considerably.
+Here you up your protein intake considerably.

 Note: The SKD method is the most used and researched version of keto.
 Therefore, the majority of information below pertains to this standard method.